 Please be aware that only an index of names appears at this site.

 Lists were not compiled in every county; those counties are not represented in the index.

 The information varies somewhat from county to county.
-While the number of dependents is always provided, additional information may include some of the following elements: name of the soldier; currently in service; disabled or killed in service; unit; acting head of household.
+The number of dependents is always provided, but listings may also include: name of the soldier; currently in service; disabled or killed in service; unit; acting head of household.

 The surnames of soldiers enlisted in State military units are also included in these lists.
 Both Confederate units and State military units qualified for this relief.

 The finding aid for these records is available online at: “Confederate indigent families lists, 1863-1865” series, Texas Comptroller’s Office claims records .

 Partial image of Newton County list, Confederate indigent families lists, Texas Comptroller's Office claims records.
 Archives and Information Services Division, Texas State Library and Archives Commission.

 In order to help preserve the original records, transcriptions of the records on file in the State Archives can be found in the publication Confederate Indigent Families Lists of Texas 1863-1865 .
 This publication can be viewed on site or requested through interlibrary loan (ILL).
 Please contact your local library for more information about ILL.

 Information on requesting reproductions of original materials is posted on our Before You Visit page.
 Contact firstname.lastname@example.org for more information.